 1. Returns processing

-Return processing is one of the most trying challenges for many eCommerce vendors after the holiday season.
-According to Statista, return deliveries are expected to cost $550 billion by 2020.
+Return processing is one of the most trying challenges for many retail and eCommerce vendors after the holiday season.

 For some retailers, return rates can reach as high as 30 percent during the holiday season, leaving them with a logistic nightmare in their warehouses.